Baltimore's police commissioner resigns after tax charges

 Associated Press

-BALTIMORE (AP) - Even in a city accustomed to turnover with its police commissioners, Darryl De Sousa's tenure as Baltimore's top cop was brief.
-Within days of being charged by federal prosecutors with failure to pay his taxes, De Sousa resigned Tuesday after roughly four months on the job.
+BALTIMORE (AP) - Even in a city accustomed to rapid turnover with its police commissioners, Darryl De Sousa's tenure as Baltimore's top cop was brief.
+Within days of being charged by federal prosecutors with failure to pay his taxes, he resigned Tuesday after just 116 days on the job.

+De Sousa was the third person to hold the post over the last three years and the ninth since 2000.
+His three federal misdemeanor charges are the latest embarrassment to rock the beleaguered Baltimore force, which has been reeling from scandal to scandal.

+"Law enforcement needs to follow the law.
+It is critically important that the citizens of Baltimore have complete faith in their police department.
+I am deeply disappointed by Mr. De Sousa's actions that leave us in this place," City Councilman Zeke Cohen said.

-In a statement, Mayor Catherine Pugh said she accepted the resignation of Darryl De Sousa, who she picked as the city's commissioner in January, portraying the veteran Baltimore police commander as the right person to lead the city's beleaguered force as the violent crime rate soared.
-He was nearly unanimously confirmed in February by the City Council.
+De Sousa's resignation was announced by Mayor Catherine Pugh, who said she accepted it.
+She picked him as the city's commissioner in January, portraying the veteran Baltimore police commander as the right person to lead the force as the violent crime rate continued to soar.
+The City Council nearly unanimously authorized De Sousa in February.

-"I want to reassure all Baltimoreans that this development in no way alters our strategic efforts to reduce crime by addressing its root causes in our most neglected neighborhoods," Pugh said.
+"I want to reassure all Baltimoreans that this development in no way alters our strategic efforts to reduce crime by addressing its root causes in our most neglected neighborhoods," said Pugh, who fired De Sousa's predecessor, Kevin Davis, in January after roughly 2 ½ years on the job.

-She said she has started a "national search" to find his successor.
+Baltimore's mayor said she has started a national search to find his successor.
 In the meantime, the police force is being led by Deputy Commissioner Gary Tuggle.
 He was named as acting leader Friday.

 De Sousa could not immediately be reached Tuesday and the police department's communications team offered no immediate comment.
 His attorney, Steven Silverman, said he did not wish to comment.

-But De Sousa's twin brother, Jason, described it as "a loss for Baltimore City."
+But De Sousa's twin brother, Jason, described his brother's resignation as "a loss for Baltimore City."

+"This is not the end.
+He has a very bright future, he's very talented.
+He's an intellect and he's a great leader," he said, adding that his brother was taking care of his parents, who had Alzheimer's, during the period when he didn't file his taxes.

-The U.S. Attorney's office alleged on Thursday that De Sousa "willfully failed to file a federal return for tax years 2013, 2014, and 2015, despite having been a salaried employee of the Baltimore Police Department in each of those years."
+The U.S. Attorney's office announced last week that De Sousa "willfully failed to file a federal return for tax years 2013, 2014, and 2015, despite having been a salaried employee of the Baltimore Police Department in each of those years."

-If the charges are proven, he faces up to one year in prison and a $25,000 fine for each of the three misdemeanor counts.
+If the charges are proven, De Sousa faces up to one year in prison and a $25,000 fine for each of the three misdemeanor counts.
+He has not had his initial court appearance yet.

 Shortly after De Sousa was charged by federal investigators last week, he issued a statement Thursday admitting his failure to file federal and state taxes for those three years, but portrayed it as an oversight.
 He said he filed his 2016 taxes and got an extension for 2017, and is now working with a "registered tax adviser."